GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

-# GFW-2021Summer-TLS-Proxy-Attack
+# GFW-2021Summer-TLS-Attack

-Thoughts, discussions, and clarifications on the attack against TLS Proxies initiated by GFW in 2021 Summer (June-July).
+Thoughts, discussions, and clarifications on the attack against TLS possibly initiated by GFW in 2021 Summer (June-July).

 This is an ongoing incident, thus all information provided here is subjected to change.

 ## Latest Status

+07/22/2021 0:33 UTC
+- Still cannot reproduce the issue.
+According to 3rd-party source, the reset happens on only AS4134.
+AS4809 isn't impacted.
+This guess matches our data.

 07/22/2021 18:36 UTC
 - This attack is no longer active according to my (only) test node.
 You are welcomed to provide any information about this incident.